Use this node to configure common options specified in the table below, as well as the specific options for compilers used in IntelliJ IDEA.

 If this checkbox is selected, the file that contains the very first compilation error will be opened in the editor, with the highlighted line that contains the error.

 Display notification on build completion

 If this checkbox is selected, the notification balloon is shows, if the build process lasts longer than 1 minute.
-If ths build process lasts less than a minute, or if the checkbox is not selected, the message is shown in the Event log and in the Status bar.
+If this build process lasts less than a minute, or if the checkbox is not selected, the message is shown in the Notifications tool window and in the Status bar.

 Build project automatically

 Select this checkbox to automatically compile the project each time project files change on your disk, for example, on save or autosave, or when you get the latest project revision from your version control system.

 If this checkbox is selected, the modules without mutual dependencies are compiled simultaneously.
 This might require increased heap size.

 Select this checkbox to have the modules with the changed dependencies fully rebuilt.

 Shared build process heap size (Mbytes)

 In the text field, specify the heap size required for the build process.